 When setting your appointment, don’t just talk about when and where you will meet.
 Use the time to ask your prospects about their property.
 Ask them about their motivations for selling, and how much they’re planning to make in the endeavor.
 Most importantly, find out if they will be speaking with other agents.

 If they are, use the “last-in” strategy.
 Suggest that you’d like to be the last one to give your listing presentation.
-This way, you become top of mind when they start reviewing their choices.
+This way, you become the first agent on their minds when they start reviewing their choices.

 Come to your appointment fully prepared with visuals.
 Prepare a PowerPoint deck that showcases your previous experience.
 Craft your numbers into a Competitive Market Analysis.
-You can also add pictures of properties you’ve sold in the past and testimonials from satisfied clients.
+You can also add pictures of properties you’ve sold in the past as well as testimonials from satisfied clients.

 Save your PowerPoint deck on an iPad or Android tablet so your prospects can easily browse through it as you make your pitch.
 Having handled real estate presentations in the past, we can assure you that a portable, accessible deck will appeal to a clientele that’s always on the go.